Chapter 4: Message/Transaction Collection

 How It Works: Following a Transaction’s Messages

-Let’s trace how messages for a specific transaction (say, sequence number N=100
+Let’s trace how messages for a specific transaction (say, sequence number N=100) are handled:

 -